sudotman/theonefor/README.md

 Upload all files to your hosting provider or use static hosting (Netlify, Vercel, GitHub Pages) and point your domain `themostbeautifulgirlintheworld` to it via DNS (A/AAAA or CNAME).

+## to do
+they appear below each other. the loading emssages. they should crossfade. further, it should automatically reveal without having to press the button.